prsavla/cse15l-lab-reports/labreport2/labreport2.md

 # Lab Report 2 - Servers and SSH Keys (Week 3)
 ## Pratham Savla

 _**Overview**_: In this lab, I will be going over how I created by own Chat Server using Java.
 It will be split up into 3 parts.
 In Part 1, I go over my code for how I made the Chat Server and I will explain the methods, arguments, and resulting output.
 In Part 2, I go over the paths to my public and private keys for logging onto ieng6.ucsd.edu.
-There is a way to log on without entering my password everytime.
+There is a way to avoid having to enter your password everytime you log on.
 In Part 3, I go over what I learned from the previous two labs.

 ### Part 1: Code For Chat Server: